HaruHonda/Machine-Learning-Lab/README.md

 #### 2-2 learn-linreg-NormEq with Gaussian elimination and QR decomposition
 ```
 Question 2.
 Datasets
-The 1985 Auto Imports Database is made up of information about the cars that were imported during the year 1987.
+(a) The 1985 Auto Imports Database
 - import-85.names is the helper file which contains information regarding the dataset
 - import-85.data is a CSV file with the actual data
 ```